aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 ## SDK Naming Workflow

 A name registration is done in three steps for security reasons:
-1. The register (the name is pre-claimed) is a hidden commitment to register some name.
+1. The name is pre-claim is a hidden commitment to register some name.
 2. The name can be claimed and made public without anyone being able to steal it, as it has been pre-claimed before.
 3. Now the name can be updated to attach some data to it and make it usable.